onixbyte/onixbyte.github.io/src/zh-CN/index.md

   tagline: Building Better, Together.

 features:
-  - title: Open-source Class Libraries
+  - title: 开源类库
     details: |
       Our collection of open-source class libraries offers meticulously crafted, reusable components designed to accelerate your development process.
 Each library is maintained with rigorous standards to ensure reliability, efficiency, and ease of integration, empowering developers to build robust applications with confidence.
-  - title: Customise Your Project
+  - title: 定制您的项目
     details: |
       Tailor your project to perfectly suit your unique requirements with our flexible and modular tools.
 Whether you need to tweak existing components or develop bespoke functionalities, our